autc04/Retro68/README.md

 they have taken the site offline and the license agreement prohibits redistribution, so this might be a bit hard to find nowadays.

-You do need a version that still supports 68K Mac development, so version 3.4 will NOT work.
-Basically, look for something no later than 1999 or so.
+You do need a version that still supports 68K Mac development.

 The package might be somewhere in this huge snapshot of Apple's FTP site made by the Internet Archive: